vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 errors are returned.
 Once the PRS event completes, the buffer will begin to drain at a concurrency set by the `buffer_drain_concurrency` value; a countdown timer will start set by `buffer_min_time_between_failovers`.
 During this period any future buffers will be disabled.
+Once the `buffer_min_time_between_failovers` timer expires, buffering will be enabled once again.

 ## Potential Errors
 Buffering was implemented to minimize downtime, there are still potential for